-The origins of this liqueur's name lie in the generic names for the keys spices with which it is flavoured.
-In German, caraway is called Echter Kümmel while cumin is Kreuzkümmel.
+Kummel is a herbal liqueur flavoured with caraway seeds, cumin, fennel, orris and other herbs.
+The origins of this liqueur's name lie in the generic names for the key spices with which it is flavoured.
+In German, caraway seed is called Kümmel while cumin is Kreuzkümmel.

-Although kummel's origins are thought to be Dutch, Russia is now the largest producer and consumer of kümmel.
+Although kummel's origins are thought to be Dutch, Russia is now the largest producer and consumer of kummel.
 It also remains popular in Germany, particularly Berlin.

 The Bols family claim to have produced the first kummel liqueur, dating back to the Netherlands in 1575.
 It's said that Peter the Great was living under a false identity in the Netherlands in 1696, to gain shipbuilding knowledge, and having tasted kummel in 1696, visited the Bols distillery to see how it was made.
 It made such an impression that when he returned to Russia, Peter the Great introduced the liqueur to his court.